Wills & Estate Planning

 Types of Trust Funds

-Trust funds often get a bad rep—too often, we assume the people who inherit them are spoiled, entitled and ultra wealthy.
+Trust funds often get a bad rep—often, people assume they are only for the ultra wealthy.

 But that’s not actually true (or doesn’t have to be).
 Sure, trust funds might be a good place to park your cash if you’re a millionaire.
 But you don’t have to be rich to make a trust fund a part of your financial toolkit.
-A trust fund can be a useful component of your estate planning, (in addition to writing your last will and testament and picking your children’s guardians).
-That's especially true if you want to help your money get to your kids without a hitch when you pass away.
+A trust fund can be a useful component of your estate planning (in addition to other steps like writing your last will and testament and picking your children’s guardians).

-• If you are the person who’s creating a trust, you’re called the grantor, trustor, settlor or trust maker.
+The person who creates the trust is called the grantor, trustor, settlor or trust maker.
 If you set up a trust through your will, you could also be called the testator or decedent.
-This person chooses the rules behind the trust and decides what property the trust will own (by transferring assets into the trust’s name).
+The grantor chooses the rules behind the trust and decides what property the trust will hold (by transferring assets into the trust).

-• The person or entity you want to oversee the money and fulfill the various responsibilities is the trustee.
-This person doesn’t actually own the property in the trust but rather oversees the distribution of the property to the beneficiaries and makes sure that the stipulations put in place are being followed.
+The person or entity who oversees the contents of the trust and fulfills the various responsibilities is the trustee.
+This person doesn’t actually own the property in the trust.
+Instead, they oversee the distribution of the property to the beneficiaries and make sure that the stipulations put in place are being followed.
 Trusts can have multiple or co-trustees, or even institutional trustees (meaning that a company oversees the administration of the trust).
 Many trusts name successor trustees in case the first-choice trustee becomes unavailable.

 In many cases, the trustee receives some sort of compensation for the effort, like a management fee.